The Physics of Formation

 PBHs are unique because their mass is determined by the "Horizon Mass" at the time they formed.
 The earlier they formed, the smaller they are.

-MPBH ≈ (c3t)G
+MPBH ≈ (c3t)/G

 c equals the speed of light, t equals the time it had formed, and G equals the gravitational constant of the universe.
-For example, If a PBH had lived for 381,000 years.
-Than it's radius would be 1% of that of a Proton but

 Recent Findings